keithfry/dress-android/README.md

 MagicDress is an Android application that controls interactive LED wearables through Bluetooth Low Energy (BLE).
 The app allows users to control both a "magic wand" and a "magic dress" with various lighting effects and animations.

+This app works with the [Magic Dress Controller](https://github.com/keithfry/dress-controller) firmware.

 > [!NOTE]
 > The wand controls were never completely finished and may not function as intended.
 The dress controls are the primary functional component of this application.